micka-coder/talmedia/tanakh/leviticus/tanakh-leviticus-chapter-7-rashi_en.md

 ### passuk 29

 ### passuk 30
-<b>His hands shall bring it, etc.</b> [To teach] that the owner’s hand[s should be] on top, and the fat and breast placed in it, [with] <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>the <i>kohein</i>’s hand beneath [them] and he waves them.
+<b>His hands shall bring it, etc.</b> [To teach] that the owner’s hand[s should be] on top, and the fat and breast placed in it, [with] <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>the <i>Kohen</i>’s hand beneath [them] and he waves them.
-<b>The fire-offerings of Adonoy,</b> and what are the fire-offerings?
+<b>The fire-offerings of Hachem,</b> and what are the fire-offerings?
-<b>He shall bring it, the fat on the breast.</b> When he brings it from the slaughter house, he places the fat on the breast, and when he places it into the hand of the <i>kohein</i> who waves it, the breast turns out [to be] above and the fat below, and this is what is said in another place, “The thigh of the offering and the breast of the waving on the fire offerings of the fats shall they bring to wave,” etc. And after the waving he gives it to the <i>kohein</i> who [is to] burn it [on the altar], and [so] the breast turns up below, and this is what is said, “And they place the fats on the breasts and he burns the fats on the altar.”
+<b>He shall bring it, the fat on the breast.</b> When he brings it from the slaughter house, he places the fat on the breast, and when he places it into the hand of the <i>Kohen</i> who waves it, the breast turns out [to be] above and the fat below, and this is what is said in another place, “The thigh of the offering and the breast of the waving on the fire offerings of the fats shall they bring to wave,” etc. And after the waving he gives it to the <i>Kohen</i> who [is to] burn it [on the altar], and [so] the breast turns up below, and this is what is said, “And they place the fats on the breasts and he burns the fats on the altar.”
 [This] teaches us <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>that three <i>kohanim</i> are required for it, so it is explained in Menochos.
 <b>He shall bring it, the fat on the breast.</b> Why does he bring the breast?
-He brings it to wave it, and not that it should become [part] of the fire offerings. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Since it is said: <b>The fire offerings of Adonoy, the fat on the breast,</b> perhaps the breast too should be [part of] the fire offerings?
+He brings it to wave it, and not that it should become [part] of the fire offerings. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Since it is said: <b>The fire offerings of Hachem, the fat on the breast,</b> perhaps the breast too should be [part of] the fire offerings?
 Therefore it is said, the breast to wave, etc.

 ### passuk 31
-<b>And the kohein shall burn the fat,</b> and after that, <b>The breast shall belong to Aharon.</b> It teaches us that the meat is not eaten while the fats are below the altar.
+<b>And the Kohen shall burn the fat,</b> and after that, <b>The breast shall belong to Aharon.</b> It teaches us that the meat is not eaten while the fats are below the altar.

 ### passuk 32
 <b>Thigh,</b> [the right rear leg] from the knee joint which is sold with the head until the middle joint, which is the calf of the leg.